-Here are some quick tips to help make it through the next two days.
+Here are some quick tips to help make it through the next two days of extreme cold:

 - Keep your thermostat set two to four degrees higher than your normal comfortable temperature, and place it on HOLD.